 Beyond Bommer Canyon, expect to spot wildflowers in Hidden Canyon, Whiting Ranch Wilderness Park, Santiago Oaks Regional Park, Caspers Wilderness Park, and Laguna Coast Wilderness Park.
 Special guided wildflower-focused hikes will take place in various locations at the Irvine Ranch Natural Landmarks.
 Advanced signup is necessary.

-East of Irvine, a massive wildflower explosion in occurring in Chino Hills State Park.
-Carpets of poppies, lupine, and various other wildflowers are blanketing the vibrantly green hillsides, making it one of the prime wildflower viewing locations in the entire state.
-The drive from Irvine to the State Park along the 241 Toll Road is incredibly scenic with all sorts of wildflowers to gaze at along the way.
+East of Irvine, is Chino Hills State Park.
+When the weather is ideal, carpets of poppies, lupine, and various other wildflowers are blanketing the vibrantly green hillsides, making it one of the prime wildflower viewing locations in the entire state.
+The drive from Irvine to the State Park along the 241 Toll Road is incredibly scenic with wildflowers to gaze at along the way.

 Wildflowers & Pollinators: A Walking Tour of the Native Seed Farm